Night-fury0/arch-linux-setup/README.md

 `arch-installation-guide` contains commands and instructions to install arch linux manually

-`dwm-installatin-guide` contains commands and instructions to install dwm (with no Desktop Environment)
+`dwm-installation-guide` contains commands and instructions to install dwm (with no Desktop Environment)

 `secure-boot-setup` contains steps to boot with secure boot enabled

-`connect-to-android-usb` contains commands to mount android phone as storage device
+`other-guides` contains commands/instructions for various other setups

+`display-setup.sh` contains code to setup status bar and other display settings, to be included in end of file .xinitrc

 `shell-codes/` contains some commands for different purposes like screenshots, viewing webcam etc.